nadiaspn0503/Module-5-Practical-Application-1/README.md

 ![Histogram visualizing the driver coupon acceptance and rejection based on weather.](https://github.com/user-attachments/assets/d7cbef17-608d-45d2-a19a-0ad9e7c47ece)

 ## Bar Coupon Analysis
-The demographics that affect the acceptance and rejection of bar coupons can be idetified once a DataFrame of just the bar coupons is created.
+The demographics that affect the acceptance and rejection of bar coupons can be identified once a DataFrame of just the bar coupons is created.
 From this DataFrame it is identified that the proportion of the total bar coupons that are accepted is about 41.00%.
-With under half of the coupons being accepted, the specifc demographics contributing to driver acceptance or rejection of bar coupons is observed.
+With under half of the coupons being accepted, the specific demographics contributing to driver acceptance or rejection of bar coupons are observed.
 This is done through 4 different observations.

 1. Comparing the bar coupon acceptance rate of drivers who went to the bar 3 times or fewer a month to those who went more.

 ![Barplot visualizing the driver acceptance and rejection of bar coupons based on the number of times the bar was visted a month.](https://github.com/user-attachments/assets/5d84fc63-a804-4d4e-b2a0-55c634d92971)

-The acceptance of the bar coupons for people who vist the bar 3 times or less a month (never, less than 1, and 1-3 times a month) is about 37.07%.
-The acceptance of the bar coupons for people who vist the bar more than 3 times a month (4-8 and greater than 8 times a month) is about 76.88%.
+The acceptance of the bar coupons for people who visit the bar 3 times or less a month (never, less than 1, and 1-3 times a month) is about 37.07%.
+The acceptance of the bar coupons for people who visit the bar more than 3 times a month (4-8 and greater than 8 times a month) is about 76.88%.
 It should be noted that these proportions are specific to their own category.
-The acceptance rate for those visiting the bar 3 times or less a month does not include those who visted the bar more than 3 times a month.
+The acceptance rate for those visiting the bar 3 times or less a month does not include those who visited the bar more than 3 times a month.
 This is shown in the barplot.
-Despite te proportion of acceptance for drivers visting the bar more than 3 times a month being higher, the barplot shows that when comparing all 5 criteria togther, the acceptance for drivers who go to the bar less than once a month or 1-3 times a month have the highest acceptance overall.
+Despite the proportion of acceptance for drivers visiting the bar more than 3 times a month being higher, the barplot shows that when comparing all 5 criteria together, the acceptance for drivers who go to the bar less than once a month or 1-3 times a month have the highest acceptance overall.

 2. Comparing the bar coupon acceptance rate of drivers who went to the bar more than once a month and are over the age of 25 to all others.